captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Okay!
 ---
-Okay, well we can divide up
+Okay, well we can divide up the
 ---
-the refrigerator or the pantry shelves
+refrigerator or the pantry shelves
 ---
-depending on sort of what and when you cook
+depending on sort of
 ---
+what and when you cook.
+---
 ## ROBYN:
-I'm a vegan
+I'm a vegan.
 ---
 ## SHARON:
 Okay!
 Okay...